parallelwindfarms/parareal/lit/01-parareal.md

                  Callable[..., TVector]]
 ```

-Those readers more familiar with classical physics or mathematics may notice that our `Problem` object corresponds with the function $f$ in (+@eq:ode).
-The `Solution` object, on the other hand, corresponds with the evolution operator $\phi$ in equation @eq:solution.
+Those readers more familiar with classical physics or mathematics may notice that our `Problem` object corresponds with the function $f$.
+The `Solution` object, on the other hand, corresponds with the evolution operator $\phi$:

 $${\rm Solution} : (y_0, t_0; t) \to \phi(y_0, t_0; t) = y.$${#eq:solution}